ircv3/ircv3-specifications/core/metadata-3.2.md

 ## Metadata Notifications

-Metadata notifications are enabled by requesting the `metadata-notify` capability during capability negotiation.
+Metadata notifications are enabled by requesting the OPTIONAL `metadata-notify` capability during capability negotiation.
 When negotiated, this capability extends `MONITOR` behaviour to include subscribing users to notifications for those users they are currently monitoring.
 Clients are also subscribed to